Barnab1/Barnab1/README.md

 ---

-_“There is one way to live a meaningful live: make everyone as happier as oneself .”_
+_“There is one way to live a meaningful life: make everyone as happier as oneself .”_